pei-lu/fa24-labs/docs/docs/lab1/part1/the_alarm.md

 With the ideas still fresh in your mind, you create the flowchart in [Figure 3](#figure-3) that combines the setting logic of your clock alongside with the logic for setting the alarm functionality.
 You then also think about how to create a mechanism for the alarm to sound on the set time, and with that in mind you create another flowchart for you to use in [Figure 4](#figure-4).

-However, you are still stumped on how to store the alarm time, but you figure that you can just create another `BabylonianClock` component to store the information that you want.
+However, you are still stumped on how to store the alarm time, but your mentor comes back again to save the day by providing you a `BabylonianAlarm` component.

 ## Goals